StachRedeker/utMOD5-projectProcessor/README.md

 | 1 | 1 | 1 | nothing (default value) |

 ### Memory
 We designed the memory based on the von Neumann architecture.
-The memory is made up of a 2D-array consisting of 128 blocks, where each block is made up by 4 bytes.
+The memory is made up of a 2D array consisting of 128 blocks, where each block is made up of 4 bytes.
 This results in a word size of 32 bits.
-Hence, a complete instruction is able to reside in one memory block.
+Hence, a complete instruction can reside in one memory block.
 The memory is synthesized on the FPGA.
-It will be hence be built using flip-flops.
+It will hence be built using flip-flops.

 4 input signals are picked up by the memory.
 These inputs are `rd`, `wr`, `b`, and `address`.
 We also use a `data-in` and data-out `signal`. `rd` and `wr` tell the memory if we want to read or write respectively.
 These are used in combination with `b`, which tells us if we want to address bytes separately.
 The memory is able to perform 4 different operations.
 These operations are: